 Today I will start the series of articles on vitamins and minerals with one of the most known and also one of the “stars” of vitamins as I like to call it, Vitamin C, one of its most important roles being that of strengthening the immune system during the winter.

-Vitamin C, also known as ascorbic acid, is one of the safest and most efficient nutrients.
+Also known as ascorbic acid, is one of the safest and most efficient nutrients.

-Vitamin C can have many benefits on the body, of which the most important are:
+It can have many benefits on the body, of which the most important are:

 • Strengthening immunity